 Design is a people-focused job.
 You’ll hear a lot about empathy, and for a good reason.
 Empathy, put simply, is an ability to understand the world through other people’s eyes—and put aside our own biases as we do so.

 Empathy is an important part in inclusivity as well.
 Design has the power to inform, and the messages we communicate about our products often imply much more than you might have expected.
-Alice Lee, a freelance designer in San Francisco, illustrated WordPress.com’s brand and wrote about how important it is to bake this consideration into your process from the very beginning:
+Alice Lee, a freelance designer in San Francisco, illustrated WordPress.com’s brand and wrote about how important it is to bake this consideration into your process from the very beginning.
+She states,

 So, how can inclusion and representation be expressed through character design and illustration voice?
 When you begin with these principles as cornerstones of your brand, rather than tacking them on at the end, they manifest in the design process in straightforward and thoughtful ways.